azat-co/node-react/slides/node/intro-starbucks.md

 ### Agenda

-React Day:
+2nd Day:

-* 9-11: Lectures: React Foundation
+* Express
-* 11-12: Workshop: Timer
+* MongoDB
-* 12-1: Lunch
+* Q&A

 ---

-### Agenda

-React Day:

-* 1-2: Lectures: React Stack with Redux and React Router
-* 2-3: Workshop: Message Board
-* 3-5: Office hours and individual tracks

----

-## Individual Tracks

-1. Deployment
-2. Single-page Application
-3. REST API
-4. Your own project/idea

----

 ## Questions and Exercises

-Write them down and ask at the end of the lesson: you'll have 5 open frames to ask questions.
-Use them fully!
+Write them down and ask at the end of the lesson.

-:+1:
+Specific questons - ask during labs.

 No workshop for this lesson. 😁

----